 The firm holding the license has an additional 12-month period after the expiration of a license to renew the license.
-During this additional 12-month period, the licensee status will show “Expired-Late Renewal,” although during this additional period, the firm is considered to be holding a Virginia license.
+During this additional 12-month period, the licensee status will show "Active-Renewal Fee Delinquent", although during this additional period, the firm is considered to be holding a Virginia license.
 If the license is not renewed by the end of the additional 12-month period, the license is considered to be “Expired” and the firm no longer holds a Virginia license, which would then require a license reinstatement.
 The VBOA applies a $500 reinstatement fee if the license is allowed to expire after the 12-month additional period.
 The expired firm must submit documentation for reinstatement as prescribed by the VBOA.

 To reinstate a Firm CPA License, the firm must:

 - Meet requirements of § 54.1-4413.2, Code of Virginia, as prescribed by the VBOA.